idem2lyon/rpi-clone/README.md

 before telling rpi-clone to unmount.

 rpi-clone is on github, to get it and install it to /usr/local/sbin:
-Go to https://github.com/billw2/rpi-clone and download the zip file:
+Go to https://github.com/billw2/rpi-clone for original script or go to https://github.com/idem2lyon/rpi-clone for french users and download the zip file:

 	$ unzip rpi-clone-master.zip
 	$ cd rpi-clone-master